preco21/nxzr-legacy/nxzr_device/README.md

 # nxzr_device

-> NXZR project: A collection of tools, actual transport layer and connection helpers
+> A collection of tools, actual transport layer and connection helpers

 ## Cross-compiling